AckerlyXu/heima/articles/service-fabric/service-fabric-diagnostics-troubleshoot-common-scenarios.md

-<properties
+---
-   pageTitle="Troubleshooting with event tracing | Azure"
+title: Troubleshooting with event tracing | Azure
-   description="The most common issues encountered while deploying services on Azure Service Fabric." services="service-fabric" documentationCenter=".net" authors="mattrowmsft" manager="timlt"
+description: The most common issues encountered while deploying services on Azure Service Fabric.
-   editor=""/>

-<tags
-   ms.service="service-fabric"
-   ms.date="03/31/2016"
-   wacn.date=""/>
+services: service-fabric
+documentationCenter: .net
+authors: mattrowmsft
+manager: timlt
+editor: ''

+ms.service: service-fabric
+ms.date: 03/31/2016
+wacn.date: ''
+---

 # Troubleshoot common issues when you deploy services on Azure Service Fabric

-When you're running services on your developer computer, it is easy to use [Visual Studio's debugging tools](/documentation/articles/service-fabric-diagnostics-how-to-monitor-and-diagnose-services-locally/).
-For remote clusters, [health reports](/documentation/articles/service-fabric-view-entities-aggregated-health/) are always a good place to start.
-The easiest ways to access these reports are through PowerShell or [SFX](/documentation/articles/service-fabric-visualizing-your-cluster/).
+When you're running services on your developer computer, it is easy to use [Visual Studio's debugging tools](./service-fabric-diagnostics-how-to-monitor-and-diagnose-services-locally.md).
+For remote clusters, [health reports](./service-fabric-view-entities-aggregated-health.md) are always a good place to start.
+The easiest ways to access these reports are through PowerShell or [SFX](./service-fabric-visualizing-your-cluster.md).
 This article assumes that you are debugging a remote cluster and have a basic understanding of how to use either of these tools.

 ##Application crash
 The "Partition is below target replica or instance count" report is a good indication that your service is crashing.
 To find out where your service is crashing takes a little more investigation.
 When your service is running at scale, your best friend will be a set of well-thought-out traces.
-We suggest that you try [Azure Diagnostics](/documentation/articles/service-fabric-diagnostics-how-to-setup-wad/) for collecting those traces and using a solution such as [Elastic Search](/documentation/articles/service-fabric-diagnostic-how-to-use-elasticsearch/) for viewing and searching the traces.
+We suggest that you try [Azure Diagnostics](./service-fabric-diagnostics-how-to-setup-wad.md) for collecting those traces and using a solution such as [Elastic Search](./service-fabric-diagnostic-how-to-use-elasticsearch.md) for viewing and searching the traces.

 ![SFX Partition Health](./media/service-fabric-diagnostics-troubleshoot-common-scenarios/crashNewApp.png)